zahiruldu/global.hackathon/Teams/Coddee-Break/ABOUT.md

 ## About us

-* Kuzma: being mostly PHP back end web developer recent years, used to code in a variety of languages starting from low-level assemblers to exotic Prolog
+* *Kuzma* — Being mostly PHP back end web developer recent years, used to code in a variety of languages starting from low-level assemblers to exotic Prolog.
-* Vadim: third year university student, full-stack PHP+HTML+CSS+JS web developer, intrested in games
+* *Vadim* — Third year university student, full-stack PHP+HTML+CSS+JS web developer, intrested in games.

 ## Our goals